Why the Wine World Remains Tricky for Vegans to Navigate

-“I felt that since I was committing to following what might be called an enologically and viticulturally virtuous path, I might as well advertise that fact on the label,” he says, regarding the inspiration for transparent labeling, which they began in 2007.
-Not only does this make it clear whether a wine is vegan, but it also doesn’t allow them to hide the use of added colors or sugars.
+“I felt that since I was committing to following what might be called an enologically and viticulturally virtuous path, I might as well advertise that fact on the label,” he says, regarding the inspiration for transparent labeling, which began in 2007.
+Not only does this make it clear whether a wine is suitable for vegans, but it also prevents winemakers from hiding behind added colors or sugars.

 “The fact is that ingredient-labeling is a discipline that compels one to becoming a better, more careful winemaker,” Grahm says, “where you have to really consider more carefully the consequences of all of your actions.”

 The labeling movement has not caught on throughout the wine the industry, unfortunately.
 This means that even when you talk to a knowledgeable shop owner, they might not have taken the time to find out what’s really in every bottle.
 Your best bet when seeking out a vegan wine is to ask for “unfined” wines or pull up Barnivore on your phone, a website that’s been keeping a database of vegan alcohol since 2001, says wine writer and former shop owner Lisa Szot.
-They list 3,606 wine varieties as “vegan friendly.”
+They list 3,606 bottles of vegan-friendly wines.